quizbowl/why/diagram/diagram.md

 # Packet reader             {#rd}
 Description of what a “packet reader” is.

+- Displays a (parsed) packet one question at a time.
+- Interfaces with [Match scorekeeper] to:
+    - Show the current score
+    - Provide buttons to record game events
+- Receives information about each match from the [Tournament director], including team and player names
+    - Could potentially verify that none of the players wrote a question in the current packet
 - Protests (immediate adjudication if resolved in a quicker game room before the slower game rooms get to the question)
 - Communication about lunchtime, when and where possible tiebreakers will be held, malfunctioning equipment (buzzers, laptops, timers), other news
 - Passwords and progressive unlocking (to minimize the risk of reading the wrong packet)